Podyjí National Park: Wildlife

 The park's valley is home to 77 species of plants, which include oak woods (acidophilous and temperate type), hornbeam, beech, and alder.
 Some of the perennial flowering species are cyclamen, mulleins, and pasque flower.
 The upper plateau, which was denuded by logging and converted to cultivable land, contains grasslands.
-Along the river beds, reed-beds or willow shrubs are noted.
+Along the riverbeds, reed-beds or willow shrubs are noted.
 Eighteen species of orchids have been recorded.

 152 species of bird have been recorded in the park.
 The IBA trigger species recorded are Syrian woodpecker (Dendrocopos syriacus) and Barred warbler (Sylvia nisoria).
 The faunal species recorded consist of 65 species of mammals.
 There are seven species of reptiles, which include a tree snake and green lizard.

 Viticulture

 Šobes (or Hora Šobes, English: Šobes Hill), one of the oldest and most renowned vineyard tracks in the Czech Republic, is situated in the park.
-In 2014, the company Znovín Znojmo who owns 70% of the vineyards at Šobes, started efforts to place the area on the list of UNESCO World Natural Heritage Site. Šobes contains approximately 12 hectares of vineyards.
+In 2014, the company Znovín Znojmo which owns 70% of the vineyards at Šobes, started efforts to place the area on the list of UNESCO World Natural Heritage Site. Šobes contains approximately 12 hectares of vineyards.